Relationships

 "But at the beginning of creation God ‘made them male and female.’
 ‘For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh.’
 So they are no longer two, but one flesh.
 Therefore what God has joined together, let no one separate."

-Understanding: Similar to Matthew 19, Jesus speaks on marriage by referencing creation.
+In plain words: Similar to Matthew 19, Jesus speaks on marriage by referencing creation.
 This is interpreted by some as an affirmation of traditional marriage.

-Verse 9
+Passage 9

 Jude 1:7